PeruZee/PlanetFunderInitiative/README.md

 1. The dice is rolled as many times as there are participants.
 2. The dice has as many sides as there are participants.
 3. The lottery is choice-less and held every 12 hours (720 minutes).
 4. 10% Loser cashback.
-50% Winner pool (60%: paid out instantly).
+50% Winner pool.
+5% Monthly Donation Funds (60%: paid out instantly + 5% Donation Funds transferred at the end of each month).

 **[Example 1: 10d10]**